unoms/mysql-many-to-many/README.md

 * If there's no student in the student table corresponding to the given StudentName, the routine stops its action and signals SQLSTATE '45001'.
 * If there's no subject corresponding to the given SubjectName, the routine stops its action and signals SQLSTATE '45002'

+**Note**: Please, remove the comments from the sql file to import correctly a demo database.